Babylonian religion: Religious practices

 Tablet fragments from the Neo-Babylonian period describe a series of festival days celebrating the New Year.
 The Festival began on the first day of the first Babylonian month, Nisannu, roughly corresponding to April/May in the Gregorian calendar.
 This festival celebrated the re-creation of the Earth, drawing from the Marduk-centered creation story described in the Enûma Eliš.

-Importance of idols

-In Babylonian religion, the ritual care and worship of the statues of deities were considered sacred; the gods lived simultaneously in their statues in temples and in the natural forces they embodied.

 The pillaging or destruction of idols was considered to be a loss of divine patronage; during the Neo-Babylonian period, the Chaldean prince Marduk-apla-iddina II fled into the southern marshes of Mesopotamia with the statues of Babylon's gods to save them from the armies of Sennacherib of Assyria.

-Babylonian gods

-Babylonia mainly focused on the god Marduk, who is the national god of the Babylonian empire.
-However, there were also other gods that were worshipped.
-These are the seven deities: